openedx/edx-documentation/en_us/shared/preface.rst

   .csv files that course teams can use to gain information about student background and activity.

-* `edX Release Notes`_ summarize the changes in each new version of deployed software.
+* The `edX Release Notes`_ summarize the changes in each new version of deployed software.

-* `edX Open Learning XML Guide`_ provides guidelines for building edX courses with Open Learning XML (OLX).
-Note that this guide is currently an alpha version.

 These guides open in your web browser.
 The left side of each page includes a **Search docs** field and links to the contents of that guide.
 To open or save